Strijkerr/BachelorThesis/README.md

 Launch 'setup.py' from the working directory to go through the steps of setting up the datasets.
 Launching can be done by typing in the following in the terminal:
 3. python3 setup.py

 A setup menu should be visible in which you can download the datasets1), unzip&unpack(2) and filter(3) them.
 After going through all steps, one can exit 'setup.py' by pressing '4'.
-Step 1 should < 1 hour, step 2 should take < 2 hours and step 3 should take < 1 hour.
+Estimated times: step 1: < 0.5 hours, step 2: < 2 hours and step 3: < 1 hours.
 4. 1
 5. 2
 6. 3